Accountants in the construction industry face unique challenges. Here are four ways to simplify your construction accounting procedures.

-- Bad overhead estimates.
-Construction projects have significant overhead, including the costs associated with office space, equipment, materials, rental, and, of course, labor.
-However, because construction requires different things at different times and overhead can fluctuate from season to season and job to job, it's hard to get a clear picture of your overall overhead costs.
-Without a solid estimate in place, you'll be practically unable to determine whether your business is making a true profit – even if all your jobs are, on paper, profitable.
+Bad overhead estimates: Construction projects have significant overhead, including the costs associated with office space, equipment, materials, rental and, of course, labor.
+Because construction requires different things at different times and overhead can fluctuate from season to season and job to job, it's hard to get a clear picture of your overall overhead costs.
+Without a solid estimate in place, you'll be practically unable to determine whether your business is making a true profit – even if all your jobs are profitable on paper.

-- Cost-accrual problems.
-Most construction companies declare revenue when it's collected, often at the end of the job (but take on expenses throughout the project).
-This can lead to serious confusion when it comes to determining how profitable each job is – and may lead to cash flow problems if you aren't careful.
+Cost-accrual problems: Most construction companies declare revenue when it's collected, often at the end of the job, but take on expenses throughout the project.
+This can lead to serious confusion as to how profitable each job is – and to cash flow problems if you aren't careful.
 For example, if you only bill for a project when it's complete, those stacked costs that accumulate throughout the project could chip away at your cash reserves, and you might end up with a false idea of your overall profitability.

-- Inaccurate cost estimates.
-It's easy to underestimate costs, especially when you're dealing with a project that could take months to complete.
+- Inaccurate cost estimates: It's easy to underestimate costs, especially when you're dealing with a project that could take months to complete.
 You may end up needing more materials or different equipment, but the big killer is labor.
-Going just one month past your budget and estimated time frame can cost thousands in additional labor costs.
+Going just one month past your budget and estimated timeframe can cost thousands in additional labor.

 Solutions to construction accounting problems

 So how can you make construction accounting easier?
-Here are three recommendations.
+Here are four recommendations.

-- Hire the right people.
+Hire the right people.
 First, make sure you're hiring the right people for the job.
-You want people who have a formal education in accounting and, preferably, experience construction accounting.
+You want people who have formal education in accounting and, preferably, experience in construction accounting.
 Even a year or two of experience in this area can make all the difference for your business.

-- Use the right software.
+Use the right software.
 There are many platforms for construction accounting, but they aren't all equal.
-Make sure you’re using a cloud-hosted platform that offers functionality to help you budget expenses, plan for job profitability and split costs between you and a partner business.
+Make sure to use a cloud-hosted platform that can help you budget expenses, plan for job profitability, and split costs between you and a partner business.
 Read reviews and maximize free trial periods to be sure you're getting all of the features you need.

-- Spend extra time on accurate estimates.
-Accurate estimates make or break your construction business.
-Spend extra time and resources ensuring that your cost projections are accurate and up-to-date.
+Spend extra time on accurate estimates.
+Estimates make or break your construction business.
+Spend extra time and resources ensuring that your cost projections are accurate and up to date.

-These three strategies can help reduce the complexity of construction accounting and make it much more feasible – even to new or inexperienced construction business owners.
+These four strategies can reduce the complexity of construction accounting and make it much more feasible – even to new or inexperienced construction business owners.